 + How do I pay my deposit and remaining balance?

-We want to make it as simple as possible for you.
-For this reason we recommend paying any remaining balance online and setting up automatic payments if your child is staying multiple weeks.
+We recommend paying online and setting up automatic payments if your child is attending multiple weeks.

-1. ONLINE: You can pay online by logging back into your account and selecting the week you'd like to pay for.
-SIGN IN HERE
+1. ONLINE: Pay by logging into your account and selecting your week.

 + When is the remaining balance due?